elucian/bee/syntax/structure.md

 Following system variables are available for debugging:

 ```
-@params //contains a vector of strings, with program parameters
-@names  //contains a vector of strings, with parameter names
 @timer  //contains duration information about last executed statement
 @stack  //contains debug information about current call stack
 @trace  //contains reporting information about executed statements